gukihuman/spirit-of-lira/assets/scenes/h1-table.md

 I'm gonna make you explode...
 Like a fucking volcano...
 I'm just a whore for your pleasure.
 # h1-table, h1-penis-jerk, h1-mouth-wide
-I bet you just want to ram that hard cock into my tight little fuckhole, don't you?
+I bet you just want to ram that fat cock into my tight little fuckhole, don't you?
 # h1-table, h1-penis-jerk, h1-mouth-smiling
 >> Oh...
 Yes, I'm about to cum! (h1-end)
 > Fuck of course!
 Just give me your best... last... few... words...